jim-low/budget-app-assembly/README.md

       - prompt and store username
       - prompt and store password (bonus part: dont print password onto screen)
   - bonus part 2: validation (this is really painful, my condolences to the person who gets this)
-      - Make sure the password is at least 10 characters long
+      - Make sure the password is at most 15 characters long
       - Use a mix of letters (upper and lower case), numbers